mainmatter/mainmatter.com/_posts/2017-11-17-ember-test-selectors-road-to-1-0.md

 ---
-title: "ember-test-selectors: The road to 1.0"
+title: 'ember-test-selectors: The road to 1.0'
-author: "Tobias Bieniek"
+author: 'Tobias Bieniek'
 github: Turbo87
 twitter: tobiasbieniek
-bio: "Senior Frontend Engineer, Ember CLI core team member"
+bio: 'Senior Frontend Engineer, Ember CLI core team member'
-description: "Tobias Bieniek goes through what happened in ember-test-selectors during the past year and what the roadmap towards a 1.0 release is."
+description: 'Tobias Bieniek goes through what happened in ember-test-selectors during the past year and what the roadmap towards a 1.0 release is.'
 topic: ember
 ---